 Submitted by Naval Air Station Whidbey Island.

-A Search and Rescue team from Naval Air Station Whidbey Island conducted a medical evacuation from Orcas Island in the afternoon of Tuesday, Jan.
-5.
+A search and rescue team from Naval Air Station Whidbey Island conducted two life-saving missions on Jan.
+9.